systemd/systemd/docs/CODING_STYLE.md

 ## Code Organization and Semantics

+- For our codebase we intend to use ISO C11 *with* GNU extensions (aka "gnu11").
+Public APIs (i.e. those we expose via `libsystemd.so` i.e. `systemd/sd-*.h`) should only use ISO C89 however (with a very limited set of conservative and common extensions, such as fixed size integer types from `<inttypes.h>`), so that we don't force consuming programs into C11 mode.
+(This discrepancy in particular means one thing: internally we use C99 `bool` booleans, externally C89-compatible `int` booleans which generally have different size in memory and slightly different semantics, also see below.)
+Both for internal and external code it's OK to use even newer features and GCC extension than "gnu11", as long as there's reasonable fallback #ifdeffery in place to ensure compatibility is retained with older compilers.

 - Please name structures in `PascalCase` (with exceptions, such as public API structs), variables and functions in `snake_case`.